-Whenever we recognize that something as good or bad, we are talking about a moral law.
+Why do bad things happen?
+Whenever we recognize that something is good or bad, we are talking about a moral law.
 In the previous article, when we asked why did God create bad people, we simultaneously asked the question why are God’s moral laws always violated.
 Because the bad behavior of people violates morality, we recognize that the moral law within people has been corrupted.
 In that article (click here to read), we saw that God created people within the moral law with free choice.
-So, the bad people that violate the moral laws are a result of that person’s poor choice, not the result of God creating bad moral laws.
+So, the bad people that violate the moral laws are a result of that person’s poor choice, not the result of God creating flawed people.
 Given that we’ve answered that question, we now move from the moral dimension to the physical dimension.
 Why did God create bad physical laws?
 In the physical laws, one witnesses cancer, diseases, hurricanes, earthquakes, and the like.
 On the surface, it looks as though God did a poor job in creating a universe with so many problems that arise.
 However, as science learns more about the laws of the universe, science tells us that the laws of this universe reveal a hidden secret within.
-First, science shows that God created a lawful universe that follows rules, order, and cause and effect.
+First, science indicates that God created a lawful universe that follows rules, order, and cause and effect.
 As Physicist James Treil notes, “The laws of nature we discover here and now in our laboratories are true everywhere in the universe and have been in force for all time.”
-For example, the speed of light always and everywhere travels 186,000 miles per second (mps).
+For example, the speed of light always and everywhere travels 186,000 miles per second.
 Additionally, these laws carry a cause and effect element to them that allows scientists to study and understand the universe.
 So, this universe is not an anything goes whimsical world.
 It is structured and ordered.
-Because it is structured and ordered science can tell us more about how the universe operates.
+Because it is structured, ordered and follows precise rules science can tell us more about how the universe operates.

-Given that the universe is designed in precise order with the laws, morality then becomes possible.
+Given that the universe is designed in order with the laws, morality then becomes possible.
 If the universe was any anything goes whimsical creation with no physical laws, then morality becomes meaningless.
 If things occurred for no reason at all, then it would be impossible to have a structured moral code.
-For example, in a whimsical universe one day shooting a gun would cause a negative effect (damage to the body), but the next day shooting a gun would have a positive effect or no effect to the body, then you could never say that shooting a gun is good or bad because in a whimsical universe the effect is unknown and constantly changing.
+For example, in a whimsical universe one day shooting a gun would cause a negative effect (damage to the body), but the next day shooting a gun would have a positive affect or no affect to the body.
+If this were the case, then you could never say that shooting a gun is good or bad because in a whimsical universe the end affect is unknown and constantly changing.
 Additionally, if 2+2=4 one day in the whimsical universe, and 2+2=5 on another day, we wouldn’t be able to gain any knowledge about this universe.
-So, thank God we don’t have a whimsical universe and we have a universe that is designed in order and structure.
-Because of this order, we have access to the moral law and the physical laws.
+So, thank God we don’t have an erratic constantly changing universe.
+Instead, we have a universe that is designed in laws and structure.
+Because of this order, we have access to the moral laws and the physical laws.

 Moreover, as scientist study our ordered universe, they have discovered that this universe seems to be set with very precise constants within these physical laws.
 If these constants were altered by even a hairs breath, the result would be that the universe would not be capable of human life.
 For example, physicist Stephen Hawking notes, “If the rate of expansion one second after the Big Bang had been smaller by even one part in a hundred thousand million million, the universe would have re-collapsed before it even reached its present size.”
 Also, if the speed of light were slightly faster or slower than 186,000 mps, then human life would not be possible.
 The same holds true with many other laws like the gravitational constant, the strong nuclear force, the mass of the electron, and many others.
 If these laws were different, human life would not exist.
 Therefore, science indicates that the universe has to be just as big as it is, just as old as it, and contain just these very laws in it to be able to have human life.
 This discovery in science is called the Fine Tuned Theory.